-At young adults’ birthday parties I discovered the hard way you don’t play vodka-based drinking games; no, you play…charades or the famous Mormon game of “Apples to Apples” (basically the very polite version of Cards Against Humanity).
+At young adults’ birthday parties you don’t play vodka-based drinking games; no, you play… charades or the famous Mormon game of “Apples to Apples” (basically the very polite version of Cards Against Humanity).

 And OK, I know I am generalizing and I am sure there are plenty of Mormons who do meet up for a cup of not coffee and do go to a bar to socialize and drink a non alcoholic beverage… but I haven’t met them yet!

 The Church of Jesus Christ of Latter-day Saints, whose followers are known as Mormons or Latter-day Saints (LDS), was founded less than two hundred years ago by a man named Joseph Smith.

 Joseph Smith claimed to have received a personal visit from God the Father and Jesus Christ (Articles of Faith, p.
 35) who told him that all churches and their creeds were an abomination (1 Nephi 13:28; Pearl of Great Price, Joseph Smith – History 1:18, 19).

 Joseph Smith then set out to “restore true Christianity” and claimed his church to be the “only true church on earth” (Mormon Doctrine, p.
 670; 1 Nephi 14:10).